andreww/fox/DoX/FoX_wxml.md

 and if it is a 1- or 2-dimensional array, the elements will all be output, separated by spaces (except if it is a character array, in which case the delimiter may be changed to any other single character using an optional argument).

+NB The **type** option is only provided so that in the case of an external DTD which FoX is unaware of, the attribute type can be specified (which gives FoX more information to ensure well-formedness and validity).
+Specifying the type incorrectly may result in spurious error messages)

 * `xml_AddCharacters`
 **chars** *anytype*:
  The text to be output